How Often Should You Clean Solar Panels in Australia?

 For the average Australian home in a metro area: clean once a year, ideally in autumn or early spring.
 In dusty, rural, coastal, or high-bird-activity environments, increase to twice a year or quarterly.

-The cost of regular cleaning is a fraction of the electricity you recover.
+The cost of regular cleaning at the right frequency is a fraction of the electricity you recover.
 Don’t let dust quietly drain your solar investment.

 Frequently Asked Questions

 Studies in Australian conditions show that unclean panels can permanently lose 20–30% of output over 2–3 years due to etched grime and lichen growth.
+A University of NSW study found that suburban Sydney panels lose an average of 4.6% output per month during summer dust season when left uncleaned.
 Regular cleaning protects both output and panel longevity.